|1||Chinnasekkadu, Tamil Nadu|

 |7||Meerut, Uttar Pradesh|

 |8||Karol Bagh, Delhi|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Nashik air is currently 8 times above WHO exposure recommendation
+PM2.5 concentration in Nashik is currently 3.2 times the WHO annual air quality guideline value

 Moderate 79 US AQI